 Rigid foam insulation has been extensively used since the 1970s, offering high thermal efficiency in various applications and a host of favorable properties, such as fire resistance, good structural rigidity, and being (mostly) eco-friendly.

-The compactness of the insulation boards on the market means they can be thinner than other options, so ideal where space is tight.
+The compactness of the insulation boards on the market means they can be thinner than other options, so I back them as a great choice for tight spaces.

 The Basics of Insulation Foam Boards